 - Be aware of alternatives that may be employed to eliminate the need for electroplating.

 - Be prepared to take the examination which is part of the Foundation MSF certification program.

 - This lesson covers the types of operational practices that can have a significant impact on the generation of waste.
 Topics include: analytical control of solutions, filtration design, anode bagging, drag-out reduction methods, ventilation designs that minimize energy loss, good rinse designs, how to minimize drag out in barrel plating and good housekeeping.

 - 2. Pollution Prevention for Acids and Cleaners

-- This lesson discusses means by which the metal finisher can increase the life of acids and cleaners.
-Topics include low emission vapor degreasers, extending the life of cleaners with lipophilic filtration, use of inhibitors in acids, acid substitution, biological cleaners and operational changes that keeps cleaners and acids functioning at peak efficiency.
+- TThis lesson discusses means by which the metal finisher can increase the life of acids and cleaners.
+Topics include low emission vapor degreasers, extending the life of cleaners with lipophilic filtration, use of inhibitors in acids, acid substitution, biological cleaners and operational changes that keep cleaners and acids functioning at peak efficiency.

 - 3. Pollution Prevention and Ion Exchange

-- This lesson details how ion exchange works and provides guidance as to choice of equipment and resin for a given task.
+- This lesson details how ion exchange works and provides guidance in selecting the best equipment and resin for a given task.
 Column technology, regeneration issues and cost of operation with various types of resins is covered.

 - 4. Electrolytic Recovery Systems